2024–present Serbian anti-corruption protests: 1 February Novi Sad protest

 Also on 29 January, Belgrade students announced that they will walk by foot from Belgrade to Novi Sad to join the blockade on 1 February.
 High school pupils from the Belgrade municipality of Zemun announced a 24-hour blockade of the Zemun Gymnasium.

-On the same day, the magazine "Nova Ekonomija" published an article revealing that the head of president Vučić's cabinet, Ivica Kojić, played a role in the project of reconstruction and adaptation of the railway to Hungary, including the Novi Sad railway station.
-According to emails published by the Higher Public Prosecutor's Office in Novi Sad, Kojić promised the contractor that he would speed up activities on this project.
+On the same day, the magazine Nova Ekonomija published an article revealing that the head of president Vučić's cabinet, Ivica Kojić, helped design the reconstruction and adaptation of the railway to Hungary, including the Novi Sad railway station.
+According to emails published by the Higher Public Prosecutor's Office in Novi Sad, Kojić promised the contractor that he would speed up the project's construction.

-On 30 January, hundreds of students from Belgrade faculties set off on a two-day walk from Belgrade to Novi Sad in order to support their Novi Sad colleagues in blocking all three bridges in that city, thereby marking three months since the collapse of the canopy.
-The Ministry of Internal Affairs advised it will secure the walk route.
+On 30 January, hundreds of students from Belgrade universities set off on a two-day walk from Belgrade to Novi Sad in order to support their Novi Sad colleagues in blocking all three bridges in that city, thereby marking three months since the collapse of the canopy.
+The Ministry of Internal Affairs announced that it would secure the walk route.
 Along the route, the students were greeted by citizens and by employees of Telekom Srbija, the state-owned telecommunications company.
 Citizens of Stara Pazova, a town along their route, welcomed the students with fireworks and over 150 kilograms of free food.
-Before students reached Inđija, the town's mayor, SNS member Marko Gašić, locked the entrance to the hall where the students were supposed to sleep over.
-Residents then offered their private accommodations, and one club owner offered his night club for the students to sleep in.
+Before students reached Inđija, the town's mayor, SNS member Marko Gašić, locked the entrance to the hall where the students were planning to sleep.
+Residents then offered them private accommodations, including one club owner who offered his night club for the students to sleep in.
 The students decided to stick together and spent the night in the open, sleeping on styrofoam.
 In the morning, they proceeded to Novi Sad.

-Citizens protested in Grdelica, Kostolac and in Pećinci, despite rumors circulating that they might lose their jobs.
-On the same day, the European Commission officially demanded information from the prosecutors' offices in Belgrade and Novi Sad in regards to the attacks on students throughout 2024 and 2025.
+Citizens protested in Grdelica, Kostolac and in Pećinci, despite rumors circulating that they would be fired from their jobs.
+On the same day, the European Commission officially demanded information from the prosecutors' offices in Belgrade and Novi Sad regarding the attacks on students throughout 2024 and 2025.

 On 31 January, another attack with a motor vehicle happened in Belgrade.
 Medical workers were blocking the street in front of their workplace at the central psychiatric hospital, commemorating the victims with 15 minutes of silence, when a black Volkswagen Golf Mk5 drove right through them in full speed.
-Three medical workers were injured and the perpetrators, two young males, tried to escape, but were stopped by other medical workers.
+Three medical workers were injured.
+The perpetrators, two young males, tried to escape, but were stopped by other medical workers.